 Dear Client,

 This report shows a summary of the cost and charges you have paid in relation to the investment services delivered to you by ABG Sundal Collier ASA for the specified period.
+The report is for informational purposes only.

-The values are expressed in NOK based on closing prices per 2019/12/31 from the Norwegian Central bank.
+The values are expressed in NOK based on closing prices from the Norwegian Central bank per 2019/12/31.

 Summary of the total cost for the reporting period: